sruthiskbits/ML_Assignment_2/README.md

 BITS ID: 2025da04178

-Breast Cancer Wisconsin (Diagnostic) dataset.
+Dataset: Breast Cancer Wisconsin (Diagnostic)

+a.
+Problem statement
+b.
+Dataset description
+c.
+Github Repository Link :
+d.
+Models used:
+Make a Comparison Table with the evaluation metrics calculated for all the 6 models as below: